The Gulf countries have lots to offer. Read our Kuwait travel tips for first-time visitors and get ready to explore this amazing land.

 One of the fun activities you could do when the weather allows like in late Spring, Fall, and Winter is to go to Cinemagics rooftop cinema.
 It is a very chilled-out evening activity.

 8. Upgrade your Cinema experience

-Going to the movies is such a causal, under the reader thing to do, but in Kuwait, you can take that up a notch and transform a regular movie night out to a luxury experience at Vox Theatre, where you get cooked for by a Chef Gary Rhodes, a Michelin Star Chef!
+Going to the movies is such a causal, under-the-reader thing to do, but in Kuwait, you can take that up a notch and transform a regular movie night out into a luxury experience at Vox Theatre, where you get cooked for by Chef Gary Rhodes, a Michelin Star Chef!

 9. Eat and Hangout with pets in Kuwait

 I spent a considerable amount eating lots of delicious foods when I visited Kuwait.
 They have lots of delicious local brands and some international ones too.

 The food scene is great there.
 The café that caught my eye recently is the K9 Café, which is one of the first pet-friendly cafés in the region.

 10. Failaka Island

 Once you are done with all the activities in the city, you can head back to the water to spend a day visiting the little islands around Kuwait.

 The most popular one is Failaka and there are available tours there too.
 You can get there by ferry and you can buy the tickets from a little tourism office facing the waterfront.
 There is no public transport, so either be prepared to walk for hours, take your car with you on the ferry, or even a bike if the weather is decent.